-Policy: A grade of I (Incomplete) may be assigned only if the student made proper arrangements with the instructor prior to the end of the course and the student has extenuating circumstances beyond their control, such as serious illness, which prevents the student form taking the final exam or completing one course requirement.
-The instructor files a contract for an incomplete, to registrar@montreat.edu, at the time grades are submitted.
+Policy: A grade of '1' (Incomplete) may be assigned only if the student made proper arrangements with the instructor prior to the end of the course and the student has extenuating circumstances beyond their control, such as serious illness, which prevents the student form taking the final exam or completing one course requirement.
 The student and the instructor sign this contract; however, if the student is only able to contact the instructor by phone, the instructor may indicate this and sign for both.
 If the student does not initiate this contract, the instructor will assign the grade that was earned at the end of the course.
+The instructor files a contract for an incomplete, to registrar@montreat.edu, at the time grades are submitted.
+No incomplete contracts will be accepted without the expressed permission of the Registrar or the Vice President for Academic Affairs and Dean of the College.

-Once the grade of I has been assigned, there is a maximum time limit of six weeks after the end of the course for completion of all outstanding requirements.
-If all the course requirements are not completed within the assigned time limit, the incomplete grade will be converted to the grade that was earned at the end of the class.
+Once the grade of 'I' has been assigned, there is a maximum time limit of six weeks after the end of the course for completion of all outstanding requirements.
+If not all the course requirements are completed within the assigned time limit, the incomplete grade will be converted to the grade that was earned at the end of the class.
 A student cannot have more than one outstanding incomplete grade.